dhanar98/dhanar98/cm8unc3xi000608jv26bad0h7.md

 <div data-node-type="callout-text"><strong>NOTE:</strong></div>
 </div>

 **Many of the packages you relied on in Laravel 5.1 are now deprecated or no longer maintained.
 Instead of forcing outdated solutions to work, it's smarter to find modern, well-supported alternatives that align with Laravel 12’s ecosystem.
 Choosing the right replacements ensures better security, performance, and long-term support, saving you from future upgrade nightmares.**

-Here’s a **detailed table** outlining the prerequisites required to upgrade **Laravel 5.1 to Laravel 12** along with the necessary commands.
+Here’s a **detailed table** outlining the prerequisites required to upgrade from **Laravel 5.1 to Laravel 12.**

 ---